 David Caban is the long-time host of Sunday Matinee on WRUW-FM 91.1.
-He is a radio broadcaster, trainer and web designer based in Cleveland, Ohio.
+He is a radio broadcaster, technology trainer and animal rescue volunteer based in Cleveland, Ohio.
 David Caban has been recording audio in one way or another for the past 30 years.

 It all Started in Grade School …

 David started his love of audio and radio in grade school using his parent’s cassette machine to record all the voices for his own puppet shows.
 During middle school, Caban created a home-based “radio station” with a friend, and he had a home recording studio all through high school.

 His love of musical theater started back in grade school when he was cast as an extra in his Elementary school production of “Lil’ Abner”.
 In high school, he worked backstage for productions of “Grease”, “The Miracle Worker”, and several other shows.
 A talented percussionist, he played in the pit orchestra for his high school production of “Carousel”.

 In 1984, David came to Cleveland to study at Case Western Reserve University in Cleveland, Ohio.
 There, he joined the college radio station, WRUW-FM 91.1, as an extracurricular activity and decided to merge his love of radio and theater into a weekly radio show.

 David’s first show, Morning Matinee, aired in the Spring of 1985 for one hour on Sunday Mornings at 9:00 am.
 It was the first iteration of the show you hear today.
 On September 8, 1985, he began hosting Sunday Matinee, a weekly compilation of music from Broadway, Hollywood and London musicals.